Overcoming Anxiety Problems and Disorders

-These problems all involve heightened anxiety.
-In overcoming them, the goal is not to get rid of anxiety for it is normal, a part of being
+anxiety.
+In overcoming them, the goal is not to get rid of anxiety completely for to have anxiety is to be human.
+It is an

 In fact many people do experience anxiety like this frequently (eg. at job interviews, when dating, in performance situations, during sports and social occasions).
 They